 We recently saw The Dark Room for the first time.
 As soon as we got home, we booked tickets to see it again!
 In this review of The Dark Room, I share why it’s such a fantastic show and why you need to experience it for yourself!

 A regular at the Edinburgh Fringe Comedy Festival, the Insomnia Gaming Festival and the UK Games Expo, The Dark Room is a comedy live-action text-based adventure game.
 It parodies the text-based adventures of the 1980s.

-You might remember those kind of choose your own adventure games.
+You might remember that kind of choose your own adventure game.
 You’d start on a path in some woods trying to find a route through it by typing sentences like, ‘Walk North’ or ‘Take the left path’.
-Then, after 3 hours of getting lost, drawing maps on paper, and feeling increasingly angry and frustrated, you finally make it out of the forest… to be killed by a kitten with a broadsword!
+Then, after 3 hours of getting lost, drawing maps on paper, and feeling increasingly angry and frustrated, you finally make it out of the forest… to be eaten by a kitten!

 John Robertson has crafted his own text adventure game, The Dark Room, and he invites you to play it with him.
 If you complete the game, you’ll win £1,000.
-If you lose… ya die!
+If you lose… your character meets its end!

 But it is so much more than playing a game in a room with other people.
 John is a stand-up comedian too, and that means no-one in the audience is safe!
 Audience participation is expected and encouraged.
 In fact, you, the audience, are key to the enjoyment of the show…